mustafatpcu/Stackgammon-Game-/README.md

 ## **Stackgammon Game**

-Stackgammon Game is an assignment Advanced Programming Course that focused on OOP and Data Structures .
+Stackgammon Game is an assignment given in Advanced Programming Course that focused on OOP and Data Structures .

 **Language:** C++